 With HMRC on your back for this tax demand, it will be hard to remember the pleasure of the money you received.
 Plus, whilst you are distracted with your tax demand from HMRC, it is likely that the rest of your pension fund is taking a nasty tumble.

 Pension scams can involve various types of pension arrangements from QROPS and QNUPS to occupational schemes and SIPPS.
 These arrangements are not, in their own right, bad.
 However, if they are used for unsuitable investments, they most certainly can be.
+Know about these investments means you will know about what is a pension scam.

 The investments inside the schemes can range from high-risk, professional-investor-only structured notes to toxic, illiquid, risky UCIS funds (Unregulated Collective Investment Scheme – illegal to be promoted to UK residents).
 Whilst these types of investments are not illegal in their own right, they are only suitable for certain people with deep pockets and sound investment experience.
 Or, alternatively, they are totally unsuitable for pension funds – full stop.